- The Rypstick is a new training aid for golfers looking to increase swing speed.

 The Rypstick Platform

-The better part of the argument for Rypstick is that, for those that want it to be, it’s just one piece of a larger golf improvement package.
+The better part of the argument for Rypstick is that, for those who want it to be, it’s just one piece of a larger golf improvement package.

 It’s premature to describe the Rypstick platform as “Peloton for your golf swing,” but Benoit’s growth plans include the development of a golf training ecosystem that will eventually address nearly every aspect of your game.